 The woman wanted to know where she could go to be cleansed of her sins, in other words, where could she find God.

-Note that the Samaritans as well as the Jews, had tied the essence of true religion and the related theological arguments, to the irreplaceable value of a specific location.
+The Samaritans like the Jews thought the place they worshipped was all important.
 For Jews, God was in the Temple at Jerusalem and if one didn't go there you were out of fellowship with God.
 You could not be saved.